 - Put up a nest box if you haven’t done already.
 With nesting time around the corner, this increases the chance of them being used sooner

-Monthly Tool Checklist
+Monthly Gardening Tool Checklist

-Some of the essential garden tools and products we recommend to have ready in your shed.
+These are some of the essential garden tools and products we recommend to have ready in your shed.

 - Seed trays for chitting, compost, potato planter or large pots (if not planting in the ground)